High risk Ebola could reach France and UK by end-October, scientists calculate

 However, the chance of the disease spreading widely or developing into an epidemic in a wealthy, developed country is extremely low, healthcare specialists say.

-According to the latest Ebola risk assessment from the European Centers of Disease Prevention and Control, which monitors health and disease in the region, "the capacity to detect and confirm cases... is considered to be sufficient to interrupt any possible local transmission of the disease early."
+According to the latest Ebola risk assessment from the European Centres of Disease Prevention and Control, which monitors health and disease in the region, "the capacity to detect and confirm cases...is considered to be sufficient to interrupt any possible local transmission of the disease early."

 Gatherer cited Nigeria as an example of how Ebola can be halted with swift and detailed action.